Agent Skills

 Feature 2: Code Execution Capabilities

-Provides an isolated code execution folder for Skills, supporting Shell commands, file read/write operations, etc. Uses Builder pattern for flexible configuration of required tools.
+Provides an isolated code execution environment for Skills, supporting Shell commands, file read/write operations, etc. Uses Builder pattern to compose tools and configuration on demand.

 Basic Usage: